Abner0907/basalt/doc/Calibration.md

 You can also control the visualization using the following buttons:
 * `show_frame` - `show_ids` the same as above.
 * `show_spline` toggles the visibility of enabled measurements (accel, gyro, position, velocity) generated from the spline that we optimize.
-* `show_data` toggles the visibility of raw data containted in the dataset.
+* `show_data` toggles the visibility of raw data contained in the dataset.
 * `show_accel` shows accelerometer data.
 * `show_gyro` shows gyroscope data.
 * `show_pos` shows the position data.